COMMENTS

 Plectranthias helenae Randall 1980 in honor of Randall’s wife Helen, “in gratitude for her encouragement and assistance in this and other ichthyological studies”

-Plectranthias hinano Shepherd, Phelps, Pinheiro, Rocha & Rocha 2020 in honor of Teurumereariki Hinano Teavai Murphy, former associate director of the University of California Berkeley Gump Research Station and president of the cultural association Te Pu Atitia, for her significant contributions to Polynesian biocultural heritage and field research in Moorea, French Polynesia [presumably a noun in apposition, without the matronymic “ae”]
+Plectranthias hinano Shepherd, Phelps, Pinheiro, Rocha & Rocha 2020 in honor of Teurumereariki Hinano Teavai Murphy, former associate director of the University of California Berkeley Gump Research Station and president of the cultural association Te Pu Atitia, for her significant contributions to Polynesian biocultural heritage and field research in Moorea, French Polynesia [presumably a noun in apposition, without the genitive “ae”]

 Plectranthias inermis Randall 1980 unarmed, referring to lack of spines and serrae on preopercle, small outer canine teeth of upper jaw, and lack of canines in the lower jaw